pixelsnow/react-app/README.md

 -	Styling
 -	Optimized and clean code without errors or warnings
 - User can add and see recipes.
-- For the countries use https://restcountries.com/ API.
+- For the countries use https://restcountries.com/API